Table of Contents

 In certain cultures, language and gender interact with each other.
 A female uses certain pronouns, suffixes and prefixes that are different from those a male uses.
 Additionally, certain expressions and idioms can be gender-specific.
 These differences are an important part of the culture.
 Someone who learns a new language might get the basics, but he or she would understand these cultural differences only if they visit the society and get involved with the people.

 Language differences can also be related to race or ethnicity.
-For instance, the slang for Afro-Americans such as nigger might be common among black individuals but are considered disrespectful if used by a white person.
+For instance, slang words referring to peoples of a specific background might be common among them but are considered disrespectful if used by a person of a different background.

 Values in Culture